thelondonsmiths/Solex_ser_recon_EN/README.md

 The "Rotate png images" silder applies only to the final png output images.
 Rotation is counterclockwise in degrees (0, 90, 180, 270).

 If "Correct transversalium lines" is not checked, then the program makes no attempt to fix line defects.
-The function for fixing line defects works well if they are small and well-defined.
-Wide lines may require a more manual process.
-In this case, turning off the automated function may be helpful.
 The default should be for this box to be checked.
+The function for fixing line defects works well if they are fairly narrow.
+Wide, dark lines may require a more manual process.
 For protuberance images, the ones with the black disc, turning off the transversalium is recommended.
 This because the transversalium filter affects the dark sky background but is irrelevant if the surface is masked.

 The slider for "Transversalium correction strength" can be adjusted from low (weak) to high (strong).